-- Vision Clarity through the Church Unique Process (certified)
+- Vision Clarity through the Church Unique Process with Auxano (certified)

 - Conflict Management through Peacemakers

-I’m the author of 3 books – Daughters Gone Wild – Dads Gone Crazy (publisher name, 2007), 5 Ministry Killers and How to Defeat Them (publisher name, 2010), and People Pleasing Pastors: Avoiding Pitfalls of Approval Motivated Leadership (Inter-Varsity Press, January 2014).
-My fourth book, Brain-Savvy Leadership: the Science of Significant Ministry (Abingdon), releases next year.
+I’m the author of 4 books – Daughters Gone Wild – Dads Gone Crazy (W Publishing/Thomas Nelson, 2007), 5 Ministry Killers and How to Defeat Them (Bethany House, 2010), People Pleasing Pastors: Avoiding Pitfalls of Approval Motivated Leadership (Inter-Varsity Press, January 2014), and my newest book, Brain-Savvy Leadership: the Science of Significant Ministry (Abingdon, 2015).

-One canine also makes his home with us in London, Ontario.
+One canine, Lulu, also makes her home with us in London, Ontario.